-- 1. The employer is forbidden to terminate a permanent employment contract and prematurely terminate a fixed-term employment contract: - a. during the time that an employee is unable to perform his duties due to illness or disability, unless the inability to work has lasted a minimum of two years or the inability to work commenced after the employee was informed in writing that he was to be dismissed, or when the situation as referred to in Article 8.8 applies; - a2. in the event that the Employed Persons' Insurance Administration Agency (UWV) determines during the claim assessment following the two-year period of occupational disability that the remaining earning capacity is over 65%; - b. during the time that an employee is conscripted into the army/alternative service; - c. during pregnancy; the employer may request a declaration from a physician or midwife as proof of pregnancy; - d. during the period in which the employee is on maternity leave as intended in Article 3.1 paragraph 3 of the Work and Care Act and during a period of six weeks after resuming work or a period of incapacity for work as a result of the birth or the preceding pregnancy following maternity leave. - 2.
-The employer cannot terminate an employee's employment contract due to: - a. the employee exercising his right to parental leave; - b. marriage or partner registration of the employee; - c. the fact that the employee takes leave to attend meetings as part of the fulfilment of a public-law position, with the exception of an employee who, as a member, attends meetings of the House of Representatives of the States General or its committees or who has accepted an appointment as Minister or State Secretary. - d. placement on a list of candidates for the employee participation body as referred to in - Article 1.1 sub o: - e. the performance of tasks flowing from his membership in the employee participation body as referred to in Article 1.1, or because of this membership for a period of two years after its termination; - f. membership of a standing committee of the body stated under e: - membership of the Occupational Health and Safety Committee and for a period of two - years following termination of that membership: - h. being an expert employee as referred to in Article 13, paragraph 1 of the Working - Conditions Act: - being the official secretary of the employee participation body stated under e; - the employee having requested modification of the working hours, judicially or extrajudicially. - 3.
-The employer is not permitted to terminate an employee's employment contract because of membership of a trade union or because he performs or participates in trade union activities, unless those activities are performed during working hours without permission. - 4.
-The termination prohibitions listed in this Article do not apply if the employee agrees to his dismissal in writing. - 5.
-Paragraph 1 does not apply if the dismissal is the result of activities of the organisational unit in which the employee was mainly or exclusively working being discontinued.
+- 1. The employer is forbidden to terminate a permanent employment contract and prematurely terminate a fixed-term employment contract: - a1.during the time that an employee is unable to perform his duties due to illness or disability, unless the inability to work has lasted a minimum of one hundred and four weeks or unless the inability to work commenced after the employee was informed in writing that he was to be dismissed, or when the situation as referred to in Article 8.8 applies; - a2. in the event that the Employed Persons' Insurance Administration Agency (UWV) determines during the claim assessment following the one-hundredand-four-week period of occupational disability that the remaining earning capacity is over 65%; - b. during the time that an employee is conscripted into the army/alternative service; - c. during pregnancy; the employer may request a declaration from a physician or midwife as proof of pregnancy; - d. during the period in which the employee is on maternity leave as intended in Article 3.1 paragraph 3 of the Work and Care Act and during a period of six weeks after resuming work or a period of incapacity for work as a result of the birth or the preceding pregnancy following maternity leave. - 2.
+The employer cannot terminate an employee's employment contract due to: - a. the employee exercising his right to parental leave; - b. marriage or partner registration of the employee; - c. the fact that the employee takes leave to attend meetings as part of the fulfilment of a public-law position, with the exception of an employee who, as a member, attends meetings of the House of Representatives of the States General or its committees or who has accepted an appointment as Minister or State Secretary. - d. placement on a list of candidates for the employee participation body as referred to in years following termination of that membership;